GSA/idmanagement.gov/_implement/distribute-fcpca.md

 - Email
 - Documents and files (for example, Microsoft Word)

-## What errors can occur in Windows if I don't distribute the FCPCA?
+## What errors can occur in Windows if I don't distribute the FCPCA root certificate?

 *Sample Chrome error when a user navigates to an intranet site whose SSL/TLS certificate doesn't chain to a trusted root CA:*
 ![An image showing an error navigation message]({{site.baseurl}}/assets/fpki/error_navigation.png){:style="width:504px;"}